AnymouseProphet/BrowserFontCollection/README.md

 systems through System 6.0.8.
 I call them the "Classic Mac Fonts".
 Most of them were designed by [Susan Kare](https://en.wikipedia.org/wiki/Susan_Kare).

-Ten of them I would like to reproduce as modern libre OpenType fonts that are available as local fonts for browsers to use.
+Eleven of them I would like to reproduce as modern libre OpenType fonts that are available as local fonts for browsers to use.

 * AMP Spyridon (inspired by "Classic Mac" Athens)
 * AMP Weegham Park (inspired by "Classic Mac" Chicago)
+* AMP Cairoglyphs (inspired by "Classic Mac" Cairo)
 * AMP Wankdorf (inspired by "Classic Mac" Geneva)
 * AMP Ashburton Grove (inspired by "Classic Mac" London)
 * AMP Gilmore Field (inspired by "Classic Mac" Los Angeles)